Neural network spectral robustness under perturbations of the underlying graph: Dependence of adjacency spectrum of edge density and network size

-We first consider the case in which the modules are fully-connected (cliques, see Figure \ref{network}).
-This means that the diagonal blocks of the adjacency matrix $T$ are $S=R=M$ (where $M$ is the appropriate size matrix with all entries equal to one).
-The off-diagonal $N \times N$ blocks $A$ and $B$ are random binary matrices, with fractions $\alpha$ and respectively $\beta$ of ones.
-By discussing the effects of \emph{edge density} we mean analyzing how the spectrum of $T$ changes when the values of $\alpha$ and $\beta$ are varied; we will represent these changes in the form of surface plots with respect to pairs $(\alpha, \beta) \in [0,1]^2$.
-By discussing the effects of \emph{geometry} we mean understanding the effects on the spectrum of the edge distribution, under the constrain of fixed densities $\alpha$ and $\beta$, respectively.
-We will measure these effects by estimating the mean and standard deviation of the eigenvalues of $T$ over the edge geometries permissible by any fixed density pair $(\alpha, \beta)$.
+We consider the particular case of fully-connected modules $X$ and $Y$ (cliques, see Figure \ref{network}).
+Then the diagonal blocks of the adjacency matrix ${\bf T}$ are ${\bf P}={\bf Q}={\bf M}$ (where ${\bf M}$ is the appropriate size matrix with all entries equal to one).
+Note that this scenario includes self-loops at all nodes; eliminating loops is equivalent to subtracting the identity from the adjacency matrix, with the only effect of shifting all the eigenvalues, and preserving the eigenvectors.
+The off-diagonal $N \times N$ blocks ${\bf A}$ and ${\bf B}$ are binary matrices, with fractions $\alpha$ and respectively $\beta$ of ones.

+By discussing the effects of \emph{ edge density} we mean analyzing how the spectrum of ${\bf T}$ changes when the values of $\alpha$ and $\beta$ are varied; we will represent these changes in the form of surface plots with respect to pairs $(\alpha, \beta) \in [0,1]^2$.
+By discussing the effects of \emph{ geometry} we mean understanding the effects on the spectrum of the edge configuration, under the constraint of fixed densities $\alpha$ and $\beta$.
+We measure these effects by estimating the mean and standard deviation of the eigenvalues of ${\bf T}$ over the edge geometries admissible by any fixed density pair $(\alpha, \beta)$.